pytorch/serve/docs/token_authorization_api.md

     2. Inference key: Used for inference APIs.
 Example:
     `curl http://127.0.0.1:8080/predictions/densenet161 -T examples/image_classifier/kitten.jpg -H "Authorization: Bearer poZXAlqe"`
     3. API key: Used for the token authorization API.
 Check section 4 for API use.
-    4. 3 tokens allow the owner with the most flexibility in use and enables them to adapt the tokens to their use.
-Owners of the server can provide users with the inference token if users should not mess with models.
-The owner can also provide owners with the management key if owners want users to add and remove models.
 4. The plugin also includes an API in order to generate a new key to replace either the management or inference key.
     1. Management Example:
     `curl localhost:8081/token?type=management -H "Authorization: Bearer xryL_Vzs"` will replace the current management key in the key_file with a new one and will update the expiration time.